DataBiosphere/terra-scientific-pipelines-service/README.md

 ### Connecting to the database

-To connect to the TSPS database, we have a script in [dsp-scripts](https://github.com/broadinstitute/dsp-scripts) that does all the setup for you.
+To connect to the Teaspoons database, we have a script in [dsp-scripts](https://github.com/broadinstitute/dsp-scripts) that does all the setup for you.
 Clone that repo and make sure you're either on Broad Internal wifi or connected to the VPN.
 Then run the following command: